Jonathan Miller

 Executive Director, Board Member

-Jonathan Miller’s work as a reporter, writer, editor, radio and television producer, podcaster, communications specialist, and project leader has taken him to more than 20 countries in Asia, Latin America, Africa, Europe, and the Pacific.
+Jonathan Miller’s work as a media project leader, radio and television producer, communications specialist, editorial consultant, reporter, writer, editor, podcaster, and human rights advocate has taken him to more than 25 countries in Asia, Latin America, Africa, Europe, and the Pacific.
 He joined Homelands Productions in 2001 and has been executive director since 2006.

-He spent 13 years living in the Philippines and Peru prior to moving to Ithaca, New York, in 2001.
+Jon spent 13 years living in the Philippines and Peru before moving to Ithaca, New York, in 2001.
 He has also lived in Kenya and France.
-He has taught, led workshops, and worked as a consulting writer and editor for international development institutions and NGOs in Asia, Latin America, and Africa.

-Jonathan is founder and co-director of Story House Ithaca, a local organization devoted to building community through storytelling.
+Jon is founder and co-director of Story House Ithaca, a local organization devoted to building community through storytelling.
+He currently coordinates ONWARDS, a national initiative by civil society groups to help displaced writers, artists, rights defenders, and scholars find employment and stability in the United States.
 He also serves on the board of Ithaca City of Asylum, a nonprofit that offers refuge to persecuted writers and artists.

-Before becoming a journalist, Jonathan worked as a farmhand, forest ranger, firefighter, construction worker, bicycle messenger, maintenance man, cafeteria worker, fruit picker, and day laborer.
+Before becoming a journalist, Jon worked as a farmhand, forest ranger, firefighter, construction worker, bicycle messenger, maintenance man, cafeteria worker, and day laborer.
 After completing a degree in English Literature at Swarthmore College, he served as a VISTA volunteer in Seattle, where he helped establish a child care center for the children of families living in emergency shelters.

 Additional Board Members